polkadot-developers/polkadot-docs/polkadot-protocol/basics/networks.md

 - Simulating cross-chain messages in a private, controlled setup
 - Debugging network behavior by interacting with the fork in real-time

-Chopsticks provides a controlled environment for developers to safely explore the effects of runtime changes, ensuring that network behavior is tested and verified before deploying upgrades to live networks.
+Chopsticks provides a controlled environment for developers to safely explore the effects of runtime changes.
+It ensures that network behavior is tested and verified before upgrades are deployed to live networks.